 Kingston is fast becoming a hub for tech and creative professionals, and has been attracting developers for some time.
 As the town has transformed, Rondout Gardens, cut off from the rest with physical barriers and trapped by social barriers, felt left behind and ignored.

-People who answered the door had an expression of hopelessness.
-But once I explained what I was there for, they showed a wary tenderness.
-When they grasped Andrew Yang’s policy of giving every citizen $1000 a month with no strings attached, most of them grabbed my pen and signed the petition with a seriousness that I didn’t see anywhere else.
+Most doors were not answered.
+But those who did open, once they grasped Andrew Yang’s policy of giving every citizen $1000 a month with no strings attached, grabbed my pen and signed the petition with a seriousness that I didn’t see anywhere else.
 This experience left a deep impact on me.

 There was a young mother with a few small children.
-She was too young to be completely hopeless, but I could tell she was tired and stressed.
+I could tell she was tired and stressed.
 I could see, as I was talking about UBI and what that could do for her kids, she became curious.
 I could see on her face that she got it.

 In many ways, Rondout Gardens is ideal for a basic income pilot.
-It is physically isolated, making it easy to visually track the change, as well as to collect data.
-At the same time, it’s also very tricky because extra income would jeopardize their eligibility for their assistance.
+It is physically isolated, making it easy to visually track the change.
+It is small enough so every household could receive it, making it “universal.”
+At the same time, it’s also very tricky because extra income would jeopardize their eligibility for the benefit.
 And understandably, the housing authority would not want us to portray the project as desolate.